sal55/langs/assembler/readme.md

 * PE files include any number of sections/segments, but I only use 3: CODE (.text), IDATA (.data), and ZDATA (.bss).
 There should be a fourth for read-only data, but I haven't done that.

-Other tools that I think are essential as ones to read and display .obj and .exe formats.
+Other tools that I think are essential are ones to read and display .obj and .exe formats.
 I have used PEDUMP before, but no longer have a working version.
 I also have my own versions, but ones from other sources are useful for cross-checking.
 Mine includes a disassembler, as does **ax**, which itself is sometimes cross-checked with on-line disassemblers. (x64 instruction encoding is a nightmare, as is the PE file format.)

 If you want to try out **ax**, there is a binary here: www.bcas.freeuk.com/ax.exe (right-click on link to download).
 A suitable test might be this (save to hello.asm):